Overview: Workcycles City Bikes

 The WorkCycles models can be divided into two series: Classic and Secret Service.
 The differences are more a matter of geometry, appearance and mass than technology.
 In fact many of our favorite components and materials are used almost universally throughout the line.

-The Secret Service bicycles are somewhat more “athletic” in nature.
+The Secret Service bicycles are slightly more “athletic” in nature.
 They’re also great for cyclists for whom the ultra-robust Classic bicycles are overkill or to ride in areas where the topography is more varied than Holland.
 This is all quite relative as these are still much tougher and better equipped bicycles than most people have ever seen or ridden.
-Both series are available in a range of sizes but the very smallest sizes are only available for the Secret Service and the very largest size (70cm men’s) only for the Classic.
+Both series are available in a range of sizes but the very smallest sizes are only available for the Secret Service and the very largest size (73cm!) only for the Classic.

 WorkCycles Classic Series Bicycles